 Professor of Sociology and Liberal Studies at The New School for Social Research and Director of the Transregional Center for Democratic Studies

 As director of TCDS, she has developed and directs international Democracy & Diversity Institutes for rigorous study and cross-cultural research on the critical issues facing today’s world.
 Her book Performative Democracy (2009, Paradigm), explores a potential in political life that easily escapes theorists: the indigenously inspired enacting of democracy by citizens.
 Challenges following 1989 are explored in her An Uncanny Era.
 Conversations between Adam Michnik and Vaclav Havel.
 (2013 Yale University Press).
 A Fulbright research scholar in South Africa, she is working on a new book, Democracy After Violence.
 Elzbieta is a member of the editorial board of Social Research.

-Program Coordinator and Ph.D.
+Program Manager and Ph.D.
 Student in Politics

-Program Assistant and Ph.D.
-Student in Politics
+Program Assistant and MA student in Sociology

 Allison is a graduate student of sociology at The New School for Social Research.
 She holds a BA in Sociology from the University of Pittsburgh and an MS in Social Policy from the University of Pennsylvania.
 Her research of climate policy investigates the social impacts of climate change through growing resource inequality.
 As a hope to mitigate climate damage, Allison uses policy analysis to justify climate intervention.
 At TCDS, Allison works as a program assistant supporting event coordination and outreach.